eduardo-dangelo/code-docs/module01/CREATE_FIRST_REPOSITORY.md

    ```
    cd projects/code-playground
     ```
-3. Run these 3 commands, one at a time.
-Make sure to update `[YOUR-USERNAME]` with your github username:
+3. Run these 3 commands, one at a time, and make sure to update `[YOUR-USERNAME]` with your github username:
    ```
    git remote add origin https://github.com/[YOUR-USERNAME]/code-playground.git
    git branch -M master